Join the Help Scout Contributor Network

 Yes.
 Help Scout pays per article and rates will be negotiated during the pitch process.

 Yes.
 We'd like to get an idea of your writing style and ability to help us see how your work might fit in with our content.
+In particular, we'd like to see an example of original thought leadership content.

 The sample can be a blog post, a published article, or written work on your website.
 Paste a link into the "Writing sample or portfolio URL" field of the application form below and we'll take a look!